vivertido/YOOPLY/README.md

 # Yooply

 Yooply was a behavior and incident monitoring app for K-12 schools.
 It was live from 2013 to around 2018 in the US.
 It is here as an archived app for preservation pusposes.
-Yooply was the proudct of sleek-geek inc. A teacher led company making web and mobile apps for teachers and students.
-It was meant to be fully customizable to adapt to a school's existing culture and practices, and to connet everyone around these.
+Yooply was the proudct of sleek-geek inc, a teacher led company making web and mobile apps for teachers and students.
+It was meant to be fully customizable to adapt to a school's existing culture and practices and to connet everyone around these.

 [Check out the old promo video!](https://www.youtube.com/watch?v=1RxnguIJ0LA)